Wall St. breaks run of gains as economic data disappoints

 Still, he said, “I was a little surprised by some of the weakness in the data.
 Some of it is weather related and some trade related, so it’s hard to get a good feel for how it would be,” without those factors.

 Recent gains in the market have been driven by hopes of progress in U.S.-China trade talks and dovish signals from the Federal Reserve.
-Despite the dip, the S&P 500 hovers near two-month highs and is up about 18 percent since its late-December low.
+Despite the day’s losses, the S&P 500 hovers near two-month highs and is up about 18 percent since its late-December low.

 The United States and China have started to outline commitments in principle on the stickiest issues in their trade dispute, marking the most significant progress yet toward ending a seven-month trade war, sources told Reuters.
 The two sides were trying to reach agreement before March 1, Reuters reported.